cslev/find_veth_docker/README.md

  - Bridge: the docker bridge on the host the container's `veth` is connected virtually

 **New dependency**: `jq` for parsing JSON-output of `docker inspect` commands.
 Dependency checked when running the script.
 If it fails, please install `jq`.
+## 12/11/2024
+Add image info to the output as a new column
 ## 05/05/2023
 There is no requirement anymore.
 The script has been refactored and rethought and now does not have any dependency from the containers.
 Whatever container you are running, the `veth` interface can be identified.